hammerheim-game/hammerheim-rules/5-warbands.md

 much harder to evade.
 Profile M WS BS S T W I A Ld
 6 3 0 5 5 3 4 2 4
-Weapons/Armour: A Gigantic Spider never needs or uses weapons or armour.
+Weapons/Armor: A Gigantic Spider never needs or uses weapons or armor.
 Special Rules
 Fear: Gigantic Spiders cause fear as described in the Mordheim Rulebook.